Herxheim bei Landau/Pfalz: History

-The first European farmers cleared the forest in the present-day Herxheim region about 7,000 years ago during the Neolithic Age and founded a settlement.
-The hamlet was originally enclosed with a double ring of elongated pits.
+The first European farmers cleared the forests in the present-day Herxheim region around 7,000 years ago during the Neolithic and established a settlement.
+The settlement was originally enclosed by a double ring of elongated pits.
+Archaeological excavations have uncovered evidence of large-scale ritual violence and cannibalism involving more than a thousand individuals.

 The Alemanni first settled the area in the third century followed by Franconian settlers in the sixth century.
 The Franks often named their new home after their leader so it is assumed a Franconian leader name Hari or Heri who settled here with his clan.
 In 773, a document found in the Weißenburg monastery refers to the location as "Harieschaim."

 In 1057, the Holy Roman Emperor Henry IV donated the land so that Herxheim would come under the rule of the Speyer Monastery.

 After the Treaties of Nijmegen in 1678/79, Herxheim and all the communities south of the Queich fell to the Sun King Louis XIV of France.
 Thus Herxheim was part of the French state of Bas-Rhin until 1815.

 After Napoleon's second defeat in 1815, the Second Treaty of Paris reassigned the areas north of the Lauter to the Kingdom of Bavaria.

 After World War II, Herxheim became part of the newly formed state of Rhineland-Palatinate within the French occupation zone, thus ending the Bavarian era.

 Herxheim was included in a new district known as Landau-Bad Bergzabern which was formed in 1969 by merging the districts Landau and Bergzabern.
 In 1978, Landau-Bad Bergzabern was renamed to Südliche Weinstraße.
 The district is named after the first touristic route built in Germany in the 1930s, the German Wine Route (Deutsche Weinstraße).